p-archer/beacon/README.md

 Chat application using jQuery and Bootstrap for frontend; NodeJS with express for backend.
 Websocket communication is implemented with Socket.io.

 # First iteration
+Prerequisites:
+- Clone this repository
+- Install nodejs
+- Add dependencies (jQuery, Express, Bootstrap - should be enough for now)

 Tasks:
 - Create a basic NodeJS server only having a login screen on any url path (reroutes to /login)
 - Create a register page (name, password, password-confirm)